Comerica (NYSE:CMA) Lowered to “Sell” at StockNews.com

-Comerica (NYSE:CMA – Get Free Report) was downgraded by analysts at StockNews.com from a “hold” rating to a “sell” rating in a research report issued to clients and investors on Friday.
+StockNews.com lowered shares of Comerica (NYSE:CMA – Free Report) from a hold rating to a sell rating in a research note published on Friday morning.

-Several other equities analysts have also recently commented on the stock.
-Evercore ISI reduced their price objective on shares of Comerica from $58.00 to $54.00 and set an “in-line” rating for the company in a research note on Tuesday, June 25th.
-Royal Bank of Canada lowered their price objective on Comerica from $58.00 to $56.00 and set an “outperform” rating on the stock in a research report on Monday, July 22nd.
-Wells Fargo & Company dropped their price target on Comerica from $48.00 to $45.00 and set an “underweight” rating for the company in a research report on Wednesday, June 12th.
-Robert W. Baird cut their price target on shares of Comerica from $72.00 to $68.00 and set an “outperform” rating for the company in a research note on Thursday, June 20th.
-Finally, Barclays dropped their price target on Comerica from $59.00 to $56.00 and set an “underweight” rating for the company in a research note on Monday, July 22nd.
-Three analysts have rated the stock with a sell rating, thirteen have given a hold rating and seven have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $56.05.
+A number of other research analysts have also commented on the stock.
+Royal Bank of Canada lowered their price objective on shares of Comerica from $58.00 to $56.00 and set an outperform rating on the stock in a research note on Monday, July 22nd.
+Stephens reiterated an overweight rating and set a $64.00 price target on shares of Comerica in a research report on Tuesday, June 11th.
+Robert W. Baird dropped their price objective on Comerica from $72.00 to $68.00 and set an outperform rating on the stock in a research note on Thursday, June 20th.
+Evercore ISI decreased their target price on Comerica from $58.00 to $54.00 and set an in-line rating for the company in a research note on Tuesday, June 25th.
+Finally, Piper Sandler lifted their target price on Comerica from $51.00 to $52.00 and gave the stock a neutral rating in a report on Monday, July 22nd.
+Three investment analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and seven have given a buy rating to the stock.
+Based on data from MarketBeat, Comerica has an average rating of Hold and an average target price of $56.05.

-Comerica (NYSE:CMA – Get Free Report) last released its quarterly earnings data on Friday, July 19th.
-The financial services provider reported $1.49 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.19 by $0.30.
-Comerica had a return on equity of 15.01% and a net margin of 12.15%.
-The company had revenue of $1.26 billion for the quarter, compared to analyst estimates of $812.79 million.
-During the same period in the previous year, the company posted $2.01 EPS.
-On average, research analysts forecast that Comerica will post 5.05 EPS for the current fiscal year.
+Comerica (NYSE:CMA – Get Free Report) last posted its quarterly earnings data on Friday, July 19th.
+The financial services provider reported $1.49 earnings per share for the quarter, topping the consensus estimate of $1.19 by $0.30.
+The business had revenue of $1.26 billion during the quarter, compared to the consensus estimate of $812.79 million.
+Comerica had a net margin of 12.15% and a return on equity of 15.01%.
+During the same quarter in the prior year, the company posted $2.01 earnings per share.
+As a group, research analysts forecast that Comerica will post 5.05 EPS for the current year.

-In other news, EVP Christine M. Moore sold 2,545 shares of the firm’s stock in a transaction that occurred on Friday, August 23rd.
-The stock was sold at an average price of $57.51, for a total value of $146,362.95.
-Following the completion of the transaction, the executive vice president now owns 27,910 shares in the company, valued at approximately $1,605,104.10.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-0.19% of the stock is currently owned by company insiders.
+In other Comerica news, EVP Christine M. Moore sold 2,545 shares of the stock in a transaction that occurred on Friday, August 23rd.
+The shares were sold at an average price of $57.51, for a total value of $146,362.95.
+Following the completion of the sale, the executive vice president now owns 27,910 shares in the company, valued at approximately $1,605,104.10.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+0.19% of the stock is currently owned by insiders.

 Institutional Inflows and Outflows